![]() |

 |

-ABOUT US Introduction The Mauritius Accreditation Service (MAURITAS) has been established as a department within the Ministry responsible for the subject of Industry, following the adoption of the MAURITAS Act by the National Assembly in December 1998.
-The aim of MAURITAS is to provide accreditation services to testing/calibration laboratories; inspection bodies; and certification bodies operating certification of products, personnel and management systems.
+ABOUT US Introduction The Mauritius Accreditation Service (MAURITAS) has been established as a department within the Ministry responsible for the subject of Industrial Development , following the adoption of the MAURITAS Act by the National Assembly in December 1998.
+The function of MAURITAS is to provide accreditation services to testing/calibration laboratories; inspection bodies; and certification bodies operating certification of products, personnel and management systems.
 Laboratories, inspection bodies and certification bodies are also termed conformity assessment bodies (CABs) since their main function is to determine conformity to standards and specifications.
+Another important function of MAURITAS is to establish agreements on mutual recognition with other national, regional and international accreditation bodies and obtain and maintain international acceptance of the competence of organisations accredited by MAURITAS.
 Historical Background MAURITAS forms part of the National Quality Infrastructure and is responsible for ensuring that accredited bodies are competent to carry out work they undertake.
 The National Quality Infrastructure provides a global picture of the important roles to be played by Standards, Metrology and Accreditation.

 What is accreditation?
 Accreditation is defined as the procedure by which an authoritative body gives formal recognition that a body or person is competent to carry out specific tasks.
 The key words from the above definition in the process of accreditation are “authoritative”, formal recognition” and “competent”.
 MAURITAS is the sole national authority in Mauritius